robfairh/moltres/problems/mhtgr350/archive/meshes/README.md

 * 3D-assembly.geo:
 	- Fuel assembly without reflector.
+	- It can be deleted eventually

 * 3D-assembly-30deg.geo:
 	- geometry of 1/6 of the fuel assembly.
 	- No reflector
+	- It can be deleted eventually

 * 3D-assembly-reflec.geo:
 	- Fuel assembly column with reflectors.
 	- Moderator and reflectors are the same material.
+	- It can be deleted eventually

+* 3D-fullcore-homo.geo:
+	- full core geometry.
+	- Fuel, coolant, and moderator are an homogeneous mixture.

 * cut2D.py: